Lymphedema Pump Side Effects: How To Avoid Them

 1. Skin Irritation

-This is a common side effect and occurs when the device comes into prolonged contact with the skin, especially if the area isn’t properly cleaned or if the pressure settings are too high.
-This irritation can be alleviated by regularly moisturizing the skin with the best lotion for lymphedema legs and cleaning the affected area before and after using the pump.
+This is a common side effect and occurs when the device comes into prolonged contact with the skin, prolonged use, especially if the area isn’t properly cleaned or if the pressure settings are too high.

 2. Discomfort and Pain

-A common issue that patients may experience is discomfort, especially during or immediately after the use of the pump.
-This can result from pressure being too high or improper fitting of the device.
-Monitoring pressure settings and adjusting the duration of treatment can significantly reduce this discomfort.
+A common issue that patients may experience is discomfort, especially during or immediately after the use of the pneumatic garments.
+This can result from pressure being too high, improper fitting of the device or improperly fitted sleeves.

 3. Forefoot Oedema and Lymphedema